syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 ### ExportRowHeight

-By default data grid will be export to excel with excel sheet default row height.
-But you can also export the data grid to excel with same SfDataGrid RowHeight value in excel sheet row height also by setting `ExportRowHeight` as `true`.
-ExportRowHeight property default value is false.
+By default data grid rows will be exported to excel with the value of the `DataGridExcelExportingOption.DefaultRowHeight`.
+But you can also export the data grid to excel with the exact row heights from the SfDataGrid by setting [DataGridExcelExportingOption.ExportRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ExportRowHeight.html) as `true`. `ExportRowHeight` property's default value is false.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();